SEL-Columbia/networkplanner.R/README.md

 Network Planner.
 The edges of the graph are the segments connecting settlement nodes (the vertices).

 The call `read_networkplan(base_dir)` returns a NetworkPlan object with an igraph object in the network slot (i.e. `np@network`).
+The igraph returned is an undirected graph with vertices representing settlements and edges representing connections between.

+In order to sequence this graph, it must be converted into a forest of directed trees.
+You can do this explicitly via `directed_networkplan` or it will happen implicitly in the call to `sequence_plan_far`.

-The igraph returned is a forest of directed trees.
-There are 2 possible roots for these directed
+Once you have a directed NetworkPlan, there are 2 possible starting vertices for each subcomponent of the graph:
-trees:

 1. "Fake" vertices: